munnnnet/learnstorybook/content/stevany/index.md

 title: 'Stevany HTML Template'
 description: 'Do you like Squarespace theme?
 This design comes from that.'
 heroDescription: 'Do you like Squarespace theme?
 This design comes from that.
 Stevany consist of responsive design, Squarespace color style, and easy to customize because created using Bootstrap 4.'
-overview: 'Do you like Squarespace theme?
+overview: Do you like Squarespace theme?
 This design comes from that.
 Stevany consist of responsive design, Squarespace color style, and easy to customize because created using Bootstrap 4.'
 order: null
 themeColor: '#EB8C74'
 codeGithubUrl: 'https://github.com/chromaui/learnstorybook-design-system'